Submarine with steam-gas turbine C-99. 617 project

 An interesting article, I think these boats would get a ticket to life if nuclear power had not come into the submarine fleet.

 The French are still working on submarines with a single engine of this type.
-The article is interesting because the work on work on a power plant of this type is described in detail.
-On work on a submarine with a single closed-cycle engine running on liquid oxygen, I met the materials several times.
-In TM and it seems TV there were descriptions of the first power plants in the thirties.
-Then materials on "Lighters" appeared.
-Submarine of project A-615.
-There was an article about a power plant of this type in TM, but only about a German boat of the XXVI series.
-I have already forgotten the details, but it seems that the Germans' problems were due to the lack of profit centers.
+The article is interesting because it describes in detail the work on the work on a power plant of this type.
+I have come across materials on the work on submarines with a single closed-loop liquid oxygen engine several times.
+In TM and, it seems, TV there were descriptions of the first power plants from the thirties.
+Then materials appeared on the "Lighters".
+Submarine project A-615.
+There was an article in TM about a power plant of this type, but only about a German submarine of the XXVI series.
+I have already forgotten the details, but it seems that the Germans had problems due to the lack of MVP.

 http://engine.aviaport.ru/issues/41/page40.html